shennell/CinemaAsiaMVC/README.md

 # CinemaAsiaMVC
-ASP.NET Core MVC 3.0 website with CRUD operations and different user roles
+ASP.NET Core MVC 3.0 website with CRUD operations and different user roles.

 CinemaAsia is a movie database website where you can browse the latest movies from across Asia.